 Norfolk status Extremely Rare.
 Wetland localities inc fens, marshes and wet meadows.
 Established colony along the Norfolk and Suffolk border at Lakenheath Fen/Botany Bay, where it was rediscovered in 2002 (last recorded 1984) and is monitored annually by the SMG.

 Almost as famous as the Hollly Blue for erratic population change, at one time thought to be extinct because of its absence from all sites from 1940 to mid 1950s after which it was reported from many of them from Nottinghamshire to the Broads.
 It remains unpredictable, it may have a run of years at one site and then vanish for as long.
 The moth is rarely seen and we depend for data upon its beautifully cryptically coloured larva on seedheads of Thalictrum (Meadow Rue) G. Haggett (NMS No.55, 1999)

-Several old Norfolk records, but only a few recent sightings of adults form Hockwold (close to the Suffolk colony at Lakenheath) and a few odd sightings along the Wensum valley and Norwich area.
+Several old Norfolk records, and a few recent sightings of adults form Hockwold (close to the Suffolk colony at Lakenheath) along the Wensum valley and Norwich area.

-Larvae recently rediscovered from a site in West Norfolk, the first larval records for decades!
+Larvae rediscovered from a site in West Norfolk in 2010, the first larval records for decades!
 (J Wheeler, 2010) but not seen at the site since 2011.
 Larvae also recorded at a site in VC27 in 2013 and along a river in SW Norfolk 2019/2020.

 Retained Specimen / Photograph will be Required.